 Fashion Design and Making: Residential Summer School (14-16 Year Olds)

-If you are considering a career in fashion design, garment making and textiles then this exciting fashion course will offer insight into how designers research, record and communicate their ideas.
+If you are considering a career in fashion design then this exciting fashion course will offer insight into how designers research, record and communicate their ideas.

 You will start the week with a trip to a London museum or current exhibition, accompanied by LCF tutors who will guide you in creating your own sketchbook full of research and inspiration.
 Back in the classroom, you’ll use the collected research to begin creating your own designs on paper, you’ll then select your chosen design /detail and develop these onto mannequin stands to create sculptural outfits.

-During the weekend you will be taken on a trip to London for a retail safari led by an LCF tutor.
-You’ll be taken to markets, vintage stores and famous department stores to experience the latest trends and styles on the streets of London.
+During the course you will be taken on a trip to London for a retail safari led by an LCF tutor.
+You’ll be taken to markets and vintage stores to experience the latest trends and styles on the streets of London.

 - Fashion drawing: learning to capture movement and gestures